-R program with the R packages "Limma" was used to run the statistical analysis.
-The comparison between the two independent groups was done using the student's t-test.
+Statistical analysis was performed using the R program with the R package "Limma."
+Comparisons between two independent groups were done using the student's t-test.
 For multiple group comparisons, a one-way ANOVA was paired with the Tukey post hoc test.
-The non-parametric paired data analysis was conducted using the Wilcoxon matched-pairs signed rank test.
-For statistical significance, the threshold was established at p < 0.05, and data were shown as mean $\pm$ standard deviation (SD)
+The non-parametric paired data analysis was conducted using the Wilcoxon matched pairs signed rank test.
+For statistical significance, the threshold was established at P < 0.05, and data were shown as mean \pm standard deviation (SD).